lauritzv/Redd-ish2/README.md

 ## Adding the hibernate file

 To run Redd-ish an SQL server is required.
 Redd-ish runs using Hibernate configured with a hibernate.cfg.xml file inside the /resources/ directory.
 To succesfully compile Redd-ish a hibernate.cfg.xml file specifying your database of choice must be provided.
-The file looks like this:
+You'll find the file template below, you must change the INSERT_STUFF_HERE to match with your own SQL database.

 ```xml
 <?xml version='1.0' encoding='utf-8'?>